Jacob Stallings Player Props: Marlins vs. Mets

 - Stallings hit .223 with 12 doubles, four home runs and 29 walks.

-- Stallings had a hit in 59 of 114 games a year ago, with multiple hits in 16 of those games.
+- Stallings got a hit in 51.8% of his 114 games last season, with more than one hit in 14.0% of those games.

-- In 21.1% of his games a year ago (24 of 114), Stallings plated a run.
-In eight of those games (7.0%) he recorded two or more RBIs, and he had three or more in two contests.
+- In 24 of 114 games last season (21.1%), Stallings drove in a run, and eight of those games (7.0%) included more than one RBI.
+He had three or more RBIs in two contests.

 - He crossed home in 24 of 114 games a year ago (21.1%), including one multi-run game.